ApplyKCL/SNYProject/ReadMe.md

 - Git Command [cheat sheet](https://dzone.com/articles/top-20-git-commands-with-examples)

 ## Thank you for your reading.
-## If you have any further question, welcome to talk to owners.
+ If you have any further question, welcome to talk to owners.
-## Have a wonderful day!                                                                                    [ Read 76 lines (Converted from DOS format) ]
+ Have a wonderful day!